benpickles/js-model/README.markdown

 ## Persistence

 State can be persisted in a number of ways, including local storage.
-However, one of the most common uses is via REST to the originating server.
-JS-Model comes bundled with an optional REST persistence adaptor.
+However, one of the most common uses is via REST to the originating server. js-model comes bundled with an optional REST persistence adaptor.

 ### REST/Ajax persistence